stephan-strate/grav-plugin-logger-channels/README.md

 # Logger Channels Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Logger Channels** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Logger channels
+Add or replace logger handlers and targets for any grav system.

+We currently support the following handlers (more can be added through pull requests):
+- Discord
+- Telegram

 ## Installation